JNPauli/Banter/open_lab_notebook/Documentation.md

 # November 2022:

 ## 1.11.2022
 One issue that I encountered was the lack of "human readable" labels for the stimuli.
 Each stimuli was paired with a numeric ID.
 Luckily, there is a [repository](https://github.com/mf1024/ImageNet-Datasets-Downloader/blob/master/classes_in_imagenet.csv) that containts the translation for each ID.
 However, a license is missing.
 It is still in question whether I can actually use this repository.

 ## 3/4.11.2022
 I installed the raw dataset from openneuro by using *datalad*.
 The structure of this dataset has been started to be explored by using *pybids*.

+## 8.11.2022
+Things that I need to do this week:
+Take a look at how many categories there are in the dataset.
+Use *datalad install* to install anatomical file of subject one and the functional file of subject one (within session one and run one).
+Plot images of anatomical file for subject one and plot functional images from subject one in the first imagery run and session.
+Update notebook with step 3 of fMRI Data handling (Data modelling).
+Read about SVM.
+Work through the following notebooks from the course website [1](https://peerherholz.github.io/Cog_Com_Neuro_ML_DL/introduction/notebooks/neuroscience/statistical_maps.html), [2](https://peerherholz.github.io/Cog_Com_Neuro_ML_DL/introduction/notebooks/neuroscience/statistical_analyses_MRI.html), [3](https://peerherholz.github.io/Cog_Com_Neuro_ML_DL/introduction/notebooks/neuroscience/statistical_analyses_MRI.html#performing-statistical-analyses-on-bids-dataset).